BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 - The same process can also be used for routing between *blocks* or *tracks*, by selecting the parent *track* or *project* respectively

+When a route is created between two parameters, the target parameter becomes “locked”.
+A small lock icon will be displayed on the parameter's control in the module properties panel indicating that it cannot be changed.
+To temporarily override the lock, hover over the control and hold the `ctrl` key.

 #### Scripting
 Integra Live has a built-in scripting facility based on the [Lua programming language](http://www.lua.org).
 Scripts can be used to set and get parameters and perform a range of procedural operations on them.

-- To add scripting within a *block*, select a *block*, then click the Scripting Tab in the properties panel, then click the '+' icon to add a new script.
+- To add scripting within a *block*, select a *block*, then click the Scripting Tab in the properties panel, then click the “+” icon to add a new script.
 Script can then be typed into the text-area

-- Integra Script is a super-set of Lua, with the added functions integra.set() and integra.get(), which can be used as follows
+- Integra Script is a super-set of Lua, with the added ability to directly address Integra Live parameters using “dot notation”

-        x = integra.get("AudioIn1", "vu")
+        x = AudioIn1.vu
-        integra.set("TapDelay1", "delayTime", math.abs(x) / 10.)
+        TapDelay1.delayTime = math.abs(x) / 10.

-- Scripts can be triggered by routing any parameter to the Script 'trigger' parameter
+- Scripts can be triggered by routing any parameter to the Script “trigger” parameter

 #### Timeline
 The master timeline provides a reference point against which musical ideas can be organised.
 Timeline progression can be linear, where the ordering and duration of blocks corresponds to their ordering in performance, or non-linear, where the playhead moves to arbitrary points on the timeline with some blocks being activated indefinitely or stopped and started through user interaction.